 5. Centre for Agri-Environmental Research, School of Agriculture, Policy and Development, University of Reading, Earley Gate, PO Box 237, Reading, RG6 6AR, UK.

 6. National Observations and Research Station of Wetland Ecosystems of the Yangtze Estuary, and Ministry of Education Key Laboratory for Biodiversity Science and Ecological Engineering, Coastal Ecosystems Research Station of the Yangtze River Estuary, Institute of Biodiversity Science, School of Life Sciences, Fudan University, #2005 Songhu Road, Shanghai, 200438, China

+7. Yunnan Key Laboratory of Plant Reproductive Adaptation and Evolutionary Ecology and Centre for Invasion Biology, Institute of Biodiversity, School of Ecology and Environmental Science, Yunnan University, Kunming 650504, Yunnan, China

 ‘How effective will this intervention be for my needs?’
 This is the critical question for almost any decision.
 However, it is often difficult to answer (1, 2).
 Scientific evidence in the form of primary studies or evidence synthesis can help to answer this question but this evidence should ideally be robust, relevant, and up-to-date (3).
 Huge amounts of resources have been dedicated to improving the robustness of scientific evidence (2), but the importance of relevant evidence has received relatively little attention (3).
 Even when robust evidence exists for an intervention of interest much of it is of limited relevance to decision-makers' needs because it relates to contexts that differ from those of the decision-maker (1, 2).
 This is compounded by the fact that the evidence used to make decisions is often out-of-date (4).
 Without access to relevant, up-to-date evidence policymakers and practitioners may not use scientific evidence to inform their decisions (5, 6), which risks harmful and inefficient outcomes.